-Table 3-4 Effects of Stopping a Critical Service on a Server
+Table 3-4 Effects of Stopping a Critical Service on an 8.x Server

-Effects of a Split-Brain Condition
+Effects of a Split-Brain Condition in 8.x

-When the servers in a Cisco Unity Connection cluster have Primary status at the same time (for example, when the servers have lost their connection with each other), both servers handle incoming calls (answer phone calls and take messages), send message notifications, send MWI requests, and accept changes to the administrative interfaces (such as Connection Administration).
+When the servers in a Cisco Unity Connection cluster have Primary status at the same time (for example, when the servers have lost their connection with each other), both servers handle incoming calls (answer phone calls and take messages), send message notifications, send MWI requests, accept changes to the administrative interfaces (such as Connection Administration), and synchronize voice messages in Connection and Exchange mailboxes if single inbox is turned on in Connection 8.5 and later.
 However, the servers do not replicate the database and message store to each other and do not receive replicated data from each other.